joakim/kay/README.md

 -- definition of the Boolean value
 Boolean Value {
-    -- setter behavior, overriding the one "inherited" from Value (set $value) -> `(self.value = Boolean($value), self)`
+    -- setter method, overriding the one "inherited" from Value (set $value) -> `(self.value = Boolean($value), self)`

-    -- toggle behavior
+    -- toggle method
     (toggle) -> self set `!value`

-    -- yes-no behavior ("if-then-else", "if-then" and "if-not") (yes $then no $else) -> `(value ? do($then) : do($else))`
+    -- yes-no method ("if-then-else", "if-then" and "if-not") (yes $then no $else) -> `(value ? do($then) : do($else))`
     (yes $then) -> self yes $then no ()
     (no $else) -> self yes () no $else